kadyepley/VBA-challenge/README.md

 ' set all the variables that we are going to use in the equations later in the code ' the name of the ticker
 Dim ticker As String

 ' the # of tickers in each worksheet
 Dim ticker_count As Double

 ' last row in the worksheet
 Dim thelastrow As Long

 ' the opening price for a ticker on a row
 Dim open_price As Double

 ' the closing price for a ticker on a row
 Dim close_price As Double

 ' the change in the price by the year
 Dim yearly_change As Double

 ' the percent of the change in comparison to the open price Dim percent_change As Double

 ' the total stock volume for a ticker
 Dim total_stock_vol As Double

 ' the greatest increase in price as a percent
 Dim greatest_percent_inc As Double

 ' the name of the ticker with the greatest percent increase Dim greatest_percent_inc_name As String

 ' the greatest decrease in price as a percent
 Dim greatest_percent_dec As Double

 ' the name of the ticker with the greatest percent decrease Dim greatest_percent_dec_name As String

 ' the highest volume for a ticker
 Dim greatest_stock_vol As Double

 ' the name of the ticker with the highest volume
 Dim greatest_stock_vol_name As String

 ' loop in through each worksheet in the workbook
 For Each ws In Worksheets

-    ws.Activate
+    'activate the worksheet you are in to run the code ws.Activate

-    thelastrow = ws.Cells(Rows.Count, "A").End(xlUp).Row
+    ' set up variable for the last row thelastrow = ws.Cells(Rows.Count, "A").End(xlUp).Row

     ' labels for chart 1